biglovisa/creact/README.md

 <br>

 And now what?
 We need to render the component conditionally based on our state.
 If `this.state.editable` is false, we want to render `h3` tag with the name and the `p` tag with the details as normal.
-If not, we want to render and input field for the name and a textarea for the details.
+If not, we want to render an input field for the name and a textarea for the details.
 Sounds like we need ternary operator.

 <br>